Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 Unified.to is pass-through.
 Every API call routes directly to the source system at request time.
 The response streams back to your application without being cached or stored.
 For event-driven flows, Unified pairs native webhooks (where providers support them) with virtual webhooks (managed polling that emits only on detected change).

 Pass-through is the right choice when your application requires current data on every read, when compliance benefits from minimizing stored customer data, or when write operations need immediate confirmation at the source.
-Sync-and-cache is the right choice when read patterns tolerate minutes-to-hours of staleness, when applications need sub-100ms reads, or when high-volume historical analytics would be expensive against live source APIs.
+Sync-and-store is the right choice when read patterns tolerate minutes-to-hours of staleness, when applications need sub-100ms reads, or when high-volume historical analytics would be expensive against live source APIs.

 What categories and integrations does each support?